pissang/geometry-extrude/README.md

         bevelSize?: number,
         // Segments of bevel, default to be 2.
 Larger value will lead to smoother bevel. bevelSegments?: number,
+        // Polygon or polyline simplification tolerance.
+Default to be 0.
+        // Use https://www.npmjs.com/package/simplify-js to do the simplification.
+Same with the tolerance parameter in it.
+The unit is same with depth and bevelSize simplify?: number,
         // If has smooth side, default to be false. smoothSide?: boolean,
         // If has smooth bevel, default to be false.